Skip to main content

 Testosterone Replacement Therapy for Men

 For men experiencing symptoms associated with declining testosterone levels, such as reduced energy, decreased libido, or changes in body composition, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
-This exogenous testosterone helps restore circulating levels to a healthy range, alleviating symptoms and supporting and bone density.
+This exogenous testosterone helps restore circulating levels to a healthy range, alleviating symptoms and supporting muscle mass and bone density.

-To maintain the body’s natural testosterone production and preserve fertility, particularly for younger men, Gonadorelin is frequently included.
-This peptide, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release LH and FSH, thereby signaling the testes to continue their function.
 Additionally, an oral tablet of Anastrozole, taken twice weekly, may be prescribed to manage the conversion of testosterone into estrogen, preventing potential side effects associated with elevated estrogen levels.
 In some cases, Enclomiphene may be incorporated to further support LH and FSH levels, offering another avenue for endogenous testicular stimulation.

 Testosterone Replacement Therapy for Women

 Women, too, can experience the benefits of testosterone optimization, particularly during peri-menopause and post-menopause, or with conditions like irregular cycles, mood fluctuations, or diminished libido.
 Protocols for women typically involve much lower doses of testosterone.
-Testosterone Cypionate, administered weekly via subcutaneous injection, often ranges from 10–20 units (0.1–0.2ml).
+Testosterone Cypionate, administered weekly via subcutaneous injection, often ranges from 10 ∞ 20 units (0.1 ∞ 0.2ml).
 This precise dosing aims to restore physiological levels without inducing virilizing effects.

 Progesterone is a key component of hormonal balance for women, prescribed based on menopausal status to support uterine health and overall well-being.
 For some women, pellet therapy offers a long-acting option for testosterone delivery, where small pellets are inserted under the skin, providing a steady release of the hormone over several months.
 Anastrozole may be considered in specific scenarios where estrogen modulation is indicated, similar to its use in men.